 Medicare Part C

-Original Medicare and Medicare Advantage plans have their own plan costs, so always make sure to ask your doctor about your potential out-of-pocket costs for these procedures.
+Original Medicare and Medicare Advantage plans have their own plan costs, so talking with your doctor about your potential out-of-pocket costs for these procedures is always an important step.